IgniteUI/igniteui-docfx/en/components/grids_templates/row_editing.md

 #### Import theme

 The easiest way to style the Row Editing banner is to define styles in our `app`'s global style file (typically `styles.scss`).
-The first thing we need to do is import the `themes/index` file - this gives us access to all the powerful tools of the **Ignite UI Theme Library**:
+The first thing we need to do is import the `themes/index` file - this gives us access to all the powerful tools of the Ignite UI for Angular Sass framework:

 ```scss
 // in styles.scss
 @import '~igniteui-angular/lib/core/styles/themes/index';
 ```

-Once we've imported the themes file, we can create our custom themes and apply them globally, affecting **out entire application**.
+Once we've imported the themes file, we can create custom themes.

 #### Define the theme

-We can now define a custom [`banner theme`]({environment:sassApiUrl}/index.html#function-igx-banner-theme) that will affect our Row Editing's background:
+We can now define a custom [`banner theme`]({environment:sassApiUrl}/index.html#function-igx-banner-theme) that will affect our Row Editing background:

 ```scss
     $banner-theme: igx-banner-theme(